UltraSalem/mightykingdoms/mightykingdoms_full.md

 Note that this phase is about choosing battle, and resolving battles with the appropriate forces in the tile; not choosing individual army or ship tokens.

-Either player may choose to concede the field instead of having a pitched battle.
+Either player may choose to concede the field instead of having a *pitched battle*.
 The conceder is considered to have taken a *loss* result, with the other player taking a *win* (see *Results*, below).
 A player who's opponent has more army tokens than them in the hex **must** concede the field.
 A win on concession (forced or chosen) does **not** count for gaining *might* in the end of campaign scoring.

-**Last Stand**: An exception to forced conceding is the Last Stand.
-If a player has no friendly adjacent tiles, they may choose to fight a Pitched Battle instead of automatically conceding.
+_**Last Stand:**_ An exception to forced conceding is the Last Stand.
+If a player has no friendly adjacent tiles, they may choose to fight a *pitched battle* instead of automatically conceding.
 As this will be a very one sided battle, it will be rare that people would choose this, but it might be the stuff legends are made of!
-The winner will get 1 *might* as normal for a pitched battle.
+The winner will get 1 *might* as normal for a *pitched battle*.

-The type of battle depends on the type of tokens on the tile.
+The type of battle depends on the type of tokens on the tile, as explained below.

+####Slaughter
+If all enemies only have armies or ships tokens laying on their side, remove one of those armies or ships instead of playing a game of Kings of War; the battle is a slaughter of disordered troops instead.

 ####Naval battles
 If there are ships from opposing kingdoms on the tile, you may choose to have a naval battle.
 Each player rolls 1 die for each ship they control.
 Each ship with a paired army adds +1 to the roll.
 All dice get -1 if the battle is on a river tile.
 For every 4+ you roll, remove one ship or ship/army pair from your opponent.
 Yes, the brutality of naval combat could have you losing whole armies at a time if they are onboard ships that sink!
 The player losing the ship decides which ones are lost if they have several to choose from.
 Repeat this roll-off until one player declares themselves the loser after resolving all rolled dice (the other player wins), or there are no ships left from the battling players.
 There are no draws at sea.

-####Slaughter
-If all enemies only have armies or ships tokens laying on their side, remove one of those armies or ships instead of playing a game of Kings of War; the battle is a slaughter of disordered troops instead.

 ####Land/water battles
 If one player has ships and the other has armies, they try and drive each other out.
 Each player rolls one dice for each army or ship they have (ship/army pairs count as 2 dice in this instance), and adds up the total.
 The higher player defeats the lower player.
 Equal values equals a draw.
 No ships or armies are damaged in this engagement unless forced to retreat to unfrendly tiles as per below.

-####Simple battles
+####Simple land battles
-Instead of playing a game of Kings of War to resolve a pitched battle, you may use the following system instead.
-This may be required if a player is unable to schedule a Kings of War game before play is to progress.
+Instead of playing a game of Kings of War to resolve a *pitched battle* (see below), you may use the following system instead.
+This may be required if a player is unable to schedule a Kings of War game before campaign play is to progress.

-As per normal land battles above, armies on their sides never get allocated a Defence value or contribute dice as per below.

 After choosing an enemy with at least one upright army, each upright army involved from both players gets a Defence value of 4.

-Defence is modified as followed: (these values are cumulative)
+Defence is modified as follows: (these values are cumulative)

 |Situation|Defence modifier|
 |:-----------------------|:--------|